Pre Vs. Post-Award Contract Management Solutions- Part 2 of 2

 As mentioned in the previous post, the key is to identify where the highest revenue, cost, or risk lies in your current contract process: Is it before the signature or after the signature?

-If your primary cost is in the time value of all the people involved in approving, reviewing/redlining, re-approving, and signing-off on a contract, coupled with the possibility of not getting the contract done at all, then a full CLM solution is probably worth the cost, complexity, and time to implement.
+If your primary cost is in the time value of all the people involved in approving, reviewing/redlining, re-approving, and signing-off on a contract, coupled with the possibility of not getting the contract done at all, then a full contract management solution is probably worth the cost, complexity, and time to implement.